Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Introduction

-To address this gap, our contribution is twofold: \textbf{(1) a new multi-dimensional framework for automatic CS effectiveness classification} across six dimensions -- Clarity, Evidence, Emotional Appeal, Rebuttal, Audience Adaptation, and Fairness -- from linguistics and argumentation theories, and two classification strategies, \textbf{multi-task} and \textbf{dependency-based} modeling, outperforming standard baselines, achieving average F1 scores of 0.94 and 0.96 respectively, when combining user-written and expert-written CS data. \textbf{(2) a novel human annotated resource} combining two expert- \cite{chung-etal-2019-conan} and user-written \cite{albanyan2022pinpointing} CS datasets, enriched with the annotation layer with the six dimensions\footnote{Datasets, guidelines, and code are available at this \href{https://anonymous.4open.science/r/counter-speech_effectiveness-7DFC/README.md}{link}.}.
+To address this gap, this study introduces a novel structured framework grounded in linguistics, communication, rhetoric, and argumentation theories, helping to evaluate counter-speech effectiveness.
+Our contribution is twofold: \textbf{(1) a new multi-dimensional framework for automatic counter-speech effectiveness classification} across six key dimensions -- Clarity, Evidence, Emotional Appeal, Rebuttal, Audience Adaptation, and Fairness -- from linguistics, communication, rhetoric and argumentation theories, and two classification strategies, \textbf{multi-task} and \textbf{dependency-based} modeling, that outperform standard baselines, achieving average F1 scores of 0.94 and 0.96 respectively, when combining user-written and expert-written CS data. \textbf{(2) a novel human annotated resource} comprising two expert- \cite{chung-etal-2019-conan} and user-written \cite{albanyan2022pinpointing} counter-speech datasets, enriched with the annotation layer with the six dimensions of our effectiveness framework\footnote{Datasets, guidelines, and code are available at this \href{https://github.com/grexit-d/counter_speech_effectiveness}{link}.}.

+The remainder of the paper is structured as follows.
+Section \ref{sec:related} reviews prior studies on counter-speech and its evaluation.
+Section \ref{sec:background} defines the six dimensions used to assess CS effectiveness, tailoring them to existing linguistics and argumentation theories.
+Section \ref{sec:datasets} details the datasets used for the annotation and the classification task, and the annotation process together with the Inter-Annotator-Agreement results.
+Section \ref{sec:experiments} outlines the models used, and the experimental setup.
+Section \ref{sec:results} presents the results of our classification task, showing comparisons between the baselines and our proposed models.
+Section \ref{sec:error_discussion} identifies and discusses challenges in specific dimensions and limitations.
+Finally, Section \ref{sec:conclusion} summarizes key findings and future directions.